Apply by March 25, 2025

 The California Watershed Protection Fund supports projects designed to improve water quality and protect watersheds across California.

 The fund originated with a $50,000 mitigation payment from a Clean Water Act (CWA) enforcement case brought by San Francisco Baykeeper, and out of this humble beginning, the SF Bay Citizens Action Fund was created.
-Within a few years, the fund expanded to cover watersheds throught the State as several other groups including the California Sportfishing Protection Alliance and Los Angeles Waterkeeper among others, directed their mitigation payments to Rose.
+Within a few years, the fund expanded to cover watersheds throughout the State as several other groups including the California Sportfishing Protection Alliance and Los Angeles Waterkeeper among others, directed their mitigation payments to Rose.
 The fund continues to be enabled by settlements in CWA citizen suits and supports projects which benefit the surface water quality where enforcement actions have been brought.

 Due to funding fluctuations, the specific watersheds eligible for grants may vary – please check the list of currently eligible watersheds.
 The maximum grant amount is $40,000 with most grants expected to range between $10,000 and $30,000.
-All applicants must be able to demonstrate a strong track record of community-based water quality stewardship.
+All applicants must be able to demonstrate a strong track record of community-based, water quality stewardship.

 Fund Details